Professional crew boarding up windows on fire-damaged residential home

 Do not attempt to board up a structurally compromised building

 If the structure has visible sagging, leaning walls, or compromised roofing, stay out.
-Professional crews assess structural integrity before beginning board-up work.
-Safety comes first.
+Professional crews assess structural integrity before beginning board-up work, using load-testing techniques and visual inspection protocols.
+Safety comes first, and unauthorized entry into a weakened structure can result in collapse, injury, or liability issues.

 Step 3